gardenifi/raspirri_server/README.md

 - Bug explanation

 ```
-then a new version will be created (from Github actions) in the releases section [assets](https://github.com/gardenifi/raspirri_server/releases) with the same version number.
+then a new release will be created (from Github actions) in the releases section [assets](https://github.com/gardenifi/raspirri_server/releases) with the same version number.

 ### Verify that Python services are running
 You should have 2 python linux services running on your RPi board: